-Our clergy are available to guide and assist Temple Beth-El members with all life cycle events, from the beginning of life and all events that follow.
+Our clergy are available to assist Temple Beth-El members with all life cycle events, to support you and your family, to celebrate with you in times of joy and to guide you in moments of struggle, from the beginning of life to its inevitable culmination.

 The Temple Office will be happy to assist in the coordination of any life cycle event.

 Adult Bat/Bar Mitzvah: Temple Beth-El offers adult b’nei mitzvah classes commencing every other year.
 It is a two-year commitment, which culminates in a group b’nei mitzvah ceremony.